Bell MTS: 2000s

 The CRTC met with the various telecommunications providers in Canada and required of them to implement a Service Improvement Plan (SIP).
 This meant that MTS had to improve service to northern remote areas that even by the 21st century had poor quality phone service.
 Customers in northern Manitoba complained that the microwave system could not handle data communications (modem, fax) well.
-This, as well as the collapse of a microwave relay tower linking Churchill in early January 2000, lead MTS to initiate upgrades to the Radisson-Churchill corridor with fibre optics and the Lynn Lake-Thompson corridor with a digital microwave system to replace the outdated equipment.
+This, as well as the collapse of a microwave relay tower linking Churchill in early January 2000, led MTS to initiate upgrades to the Radisson-Churchill corridor with fibre optics and the Lynn Lake-Thompson corridor with a digital microwave system to replace the outdated equipment.

-Cellular telephone service is currently available to 98% of population in the province.
+Cellular telephone service is currently available to 98% of the population in the province.

 In 2003, MTS purchased the naming rights for the True North Centre in downtown Winnipeg, renaming it the MTS Centre.
 The 10-year deal between True North Sports & Entertainment and MTS, which was MTS's single largest advertising expenditure, was extended when the arena became a National Hockey League venue in 2011.

 In February 2004, MTS sold its 40% stake in Intrigna to Bell Canada for $230 million.

 In April 2004, MTS acquired Allstream, the successor to the transcontinental railways' telegraph businesses.
 It renamed the main subsidiary to MTS Allstream Inc. until 2012, when it was split as MTS Inc. and Allstream Inc.

-On December 7, 2005, former BCE executive Pierre Blouin was named Chief Executive Officer of Manitoba Telecom Services and of MTS Allstream, replacing longtime CEO Bill Fraser.
+On December 7, 2005, former BCE executive Pierre Blouin was named chief executive officer of Manitoba Telecom Services and of MTS Allstream, replacing longtime CEO Bill Fraser.

 2010s

+In March 2011, MTS unveiled a new, animated version of their mascot, Morty the Bison.
 On March 31, 2011 MTS officially launched a HSPA+ wireless network along with the availability Apple's iPhone series of smartphones starting with the iPhone 4.
-The wireless network had claims it would provide data speeds up to 21Mbit/s.
+The wireless network had claims it would provide data speeds up to 21 Mbit/s.
 In September 2012, MTS launched LTE, with it initially rolling out in the cities of Winnipeg and Brandon.

 MTS' older CDMA network continues to work with CDMA handsets.
 According to the MTS website, MTS plans on shutting down its CDMA service by the end of 2016.

 In May 2013, Allstream was to be sold to Accelero Capital, with the deal expected to close by the end of the year.
 However, on October 7, 2013, the Canadian government blocked the sale over national security concerns, declining to mention the specific concerns.

 In November 2014, Jay A. Forbes was appointed as CEO effective January 1, 2015.

-On November 23, 2015 it was announced that Allstream Inc would be sold to Zayo Group in a cash transaction deal worth $465 million.
+On November 23, 2015 it was announced that Allstream Inc. would be sold to Zayo Group in a cash transaction deal worth $465 million.